Philippine Airlines Flight 434: Landing

 Immediately after the bombing, the aircraft banked hard to the right, but the autopilot quickly fixed the bank.
 After the blast, Captain Reyes asked Systems Engineer Dexter Comendador to survey the blast area to check for damage.
 Reyes placed the Mayday call, requesting landing at Naha Airport, Okinawa Island, Okinawa Prefecture.
-The Japanese air traffic controller experienced difficulty in trying to understand Reyes' request, so American air traffic controllers from a U.S. military base on Okinawa took over and processed Reyes' landing.
+The Japanese air traffic controller experienced difficulty in understanding Reyes' request, so American air traffic controllers from a U.S. military base on Okinawa took over and processed Reyes' landing.
 They directed a USAF Learjet towards PAL 434 to visually check for damage of the outer fuselage and to verify that the landing gear was in place.
 The autopilot had stopped responding to Reyes' commands and the aircraft flew past Okinawa.

-Reyes said in an interview for the Canadian television series Mayday that when he disengaged the autopilot he feared that the aircraft would bank right again and the crew would lose control of the aircraft; because of the pressing need to land quickly to attend to the injured and inspect the plane for additional damage, however, Reyes instructed First Officer Jaime Herrera to take hold of his own controls and then Reyes deactivated the autopilot.
+Reyes said in an interview for the Canadian television series Mayday that when he disengaged the autopilot, he feared that the aircraft would bank right again and the crew would lose control of the aircraft; because of the pressing need to land quickly to attend to the injured and inspect the plane for additional damage, however, Reyes instructed First Officer Jaime Herrera to take hold of his own controls and then Reyes deactivated the autopilot.
 The aircraft did not bank after the disengagement of the autopilot, but neither would it respond to steering inputs from either controller due to the control cable damage caused by the bomb.
 The crew struggled to use the ailerons, which could allow the aircraft to roll but were still unable to change the plane's direction.
-After thinking through the different hypothetical methods of control, the crew settled on using asymmetric thrust to control the jet, in a very similar fashion to United Airlines Flight 232's crew five years earlier, because other methods of control were either deemed too risky to attempt, or would not have as much effect as other ways.
+After thinking through the different hypothetical methods of control, the crew settled on using asymmetric thrust to control the jet, in a very similar fashion to United Airlines Flight 232's crew five years earlier, because other methods of control were either deemed too risky to attempt, or would not have as much effect.

 By using the throttles to steer the plane, reducing air speed to both control the radius of turns and to allow the plane to descend, and dumping fuel to lessen the strain on the landing gear, the Captain landed the damaged 747 at Naha Airport at 12:45 p.m., one hour after the bomb exploded.
 The aircraft's other 272 passengers and 20 crew members survived.